nitrogenous/nitrogenous/readme.md

-## Hey 👋, I'm Toprak!

-### Glad to see you here!
-My name is Toprak Koç, and I am a Front-End Engineer with a couple of years of experience.
-Throughout my career, I have had the opportunity to work with some of Turkey's top startups, where I have honed my skills and gained valuable experience.
-I am passionate about coding, which I started at an early age, and have become proficient in various programming languages and frameworks.
-As a technology enthusiast, I am always eager to learn new concepts and techniques to enhance my work.
-Quality is paramount to me, and I always strive to produce the finest product possible, leveraging my experience and expertise.
+## Hello, there!👋

+Hello!
+I’m Toprak Koç, a Front-End Engineer with a deep passion for crafting engaging user experiences.
+With five years of experience in diverse projects, I specialize in modern web technologies, including JavaScript, TypeScript, and React.
+My journey in technology has allowed me to work with dynamic teams and contribute to impactful projects that prioritize user satisfaction and functionality.

+## My Philosophy

+Quality is at the forefront of my work.
+I believe in delivering the finest products by leveraging my skills and continuously learning new concepts and techniques.
+As a technology enthusiast, I thrive on challenges and am always eager to enhance my expertise.

 ### [toprak.dev](https://toprak.dev)